|William H. Nixon

 Cowan is a successful entrepreneur who has founded small companies which provided specialized services and support to the U.S. Government in the areas of homeland security, intelligence, and military special operations.

 Denet Grampp brings over 10 years experience in communications, sales and marketing to the Policy Impact team.
-As an account executive, she works as a liaison with clients to develop strategic communications campaigns that meet their needs.
+As director of public relations, she works as a liaison with clients to develop strategic communications campaigns that meet their individual needs.
 Collaborating with the design team to integrate a comprehensive marketing and public relations plan, she uses her AP writing skills not only to pitch and place effective press releases but also to develop and edit web content and collateral pieces with coherent messaging compatible with the brand.

 Her background includes extensive experience in media relations’ management for major regional and international trade shows including the International Sportsmen’s Expo and the Utah International Auto Expo.
 As part of the executive team at Policy Impact, Denet worked to develop and execute a successful International Consumer Electronics Show (CES) campaign that garnered over $4 million in earned media value with top tier media outlets including Fox & Friends, Wall Street Journal and NPR.

-Denet holds a Bachelor of Arts in communications with an emphasis in public relations from Brigham Young University.
+Denet holds a BA in communications with an emphasis in public relations from Brigham Young University.
 While at BYU she was awarded the Faculty Award of Merit for her accomplishments.

 - William H. Nixon, Chairman and CEO